LabKey/labkey-ui-components/packages/base/README.md

 * Add unorderedEqual for checking of two arrays have the same elements in any order
 * export dismissNotifications
 * add optional parameters to SelectionMenuItem for maximum number of selected items and for specifying noun used in messages
+* add method getCommonDataValues to create a map containing the data values shared across multiple rows of data (represented as a map)
+* add getPkData method to QueryGridModel

 ### version 0.6.0
 *Released*: 19 June 2019